 Setting up an online paid media campaign for your business isn’t difficult.
-Registering for Google adwords and Bing ads is relatively straightforward.
+Registering for Google AdWords and Bing ads are relatively straightforward.

 If you know the sort of keywords to include within a campaign and the time to schedule to show your ads, then advertising online yourself is easy.